mkdocstrings/griffe/docs/installation.md

 Griffe is a Python package, so you can install it with your favorite Python package installer or dependency manager.

-## Install the parser accelerator

-Static analysis can use the optional `prune-source` Rust parser accelerator:

-=== ":simple-python: pip"
-    ```bash
-    pip install "griffe[faster]"
-    ```

-=== ":simple-astral: uv"
-    ```bash
-    uv add "griffe[faster]"
-    ```

-To install only the library, replace `griffe` with `griffelib` in either command.
-The separately distributed `prune-source` package uses Ruff to remove function implementation suites that Griffe does not inspect before constructing the smaller CPython AST.
-Griffe automatically uses the regular parser if the accelerator is not installed, the Python grammar is newer than its pinned Ruff version, the source is a `.pyi` stub, or an extension implements a visit-time hook that receives AST nodes.
-Custom `Visitor` subclasses also keep the complete parser path.
-Building the accelerator from source requires Rust 1.96 or newer.

 ## Install as a tool & library

 === ":simple-python: pip"